-06 Safeguarding children, young people and vulnerable adults procedures volunteers or agency staff
+06 Safeguarding children, young people and vulnerable Adults procedures staff, volunteers or agency staff

-06.2 Concerns and allegations of serious harm or abuse against staff,
+06.2 Low level concerns and allegations of serious harm or abuse against

-Concerns may come from a parent/carer, child, colleague, or the public.
-Allegations or concerns must be referred to the designated safeguarding lead person without delay - even if the person making the allegation later withdraws it.
+Concerns may come from a parent, child, colleague or member of the public.
+Allegations or concerns must be referred to the designated person without delay - even if the person making the allegation later withdraws it.